 – MC: Awarding the Eagle is an important and serious matter.
 It is the climax and goal toward which this Scout has been working for several years.
 It is the culmination of the efforts of the parents and leaders of this Scout.
 It is an occasion for pride and for joy, but, it is also a time for serious contemplation.
 Eagle is the highest and most coveted award in all Scouting, and it is the last major step in the advancement program.
 If, at this point, Scouting has not achieved its purpose in the building of character, in the training for leadership, in the practice of service, then it probably never shall.
 These thoughts, which are in effect the basic code of Scouting, are well summed up in a pledge which is taken by every Scout in the council upon advancement to Eagle rank. (to candidate) I will read the pledge to you so that you will know that which you are about to promise, and then I will ask you to repeat it after me.

-– I, (states name) believe in the Boy Scouts of America as a movement which has as its aim and purpose, character building and citizenship training, I believe it to be a movement that helps a Scout become master of his own powers, helps him get along with other people, and helps him find a worthy use for his powers.
+– I, (states name) believe in the Boy Scouts of America as a movement which has as its aim and purpose, character building and citizenship training, I believe it to be a movement that helps a Scout become master of their own powers, helps them get along with other people, and helps them find a worthy use for their powers.
 I therefore believe it is my duty to do my best to obey the Scout Oath and Law.
 I hereby renew my faith in Scouting and promise to do what I can in service to other Scouts who have not come thus far along the Eagle trail.
 Having heard the Eagle pledge, are you willing to adopt it?

 – Candidate: I am.